oslokommune/okctl/userdocs/src/application/upgrading.md

 :bulb: If you don't have the application manifest (`my-app-yaml`), you can attempt to re-create it by running `okctl scaffold application` and edit the values to match your existing application.

-To upgrade, start by downloading the latest version of okctl.
+Start by downloading the latest version of okctl.
 See [install instructions](/getting-started/install.md).

 Ensure you have a clean git state: